walterrowe/magick-frames/README.md

 You should see an output file such as `my-image-frame.jpg` in the folder containing your test image.

-If the `frame_it` script says it cannot find the `identify` or `magick` command, this indicates that the folder containing the ImageMagick tools is not in the script’s environment path.
-Locate the directory containing the ImageMagick tools, then edit the `frame_it` script and look for these lines.
+If the “frame\_it” script says it cannot find the `identify` or `magick` command, this indicates that the folder containing the ImageMagick tools is not in the script’s environment path.
+Locate the directory containing the ImageMagick tools, then edit the “frame\_it” script and look for these lines.
 Here you will add the folder containing the ImageMagic tools so the script can find them.

 ```shell
 # ADD IMAGEMAGICK BINARY PATH HERE and uncomment